Key Takeaways

 Why are so many businesses still stuck with spreadsheet chaos?

-Here's the hard truth: only 24% of Australian businesses have data that's actually ready for AI.
+Here's the hard truth: according to ServiceNow's 2025 AI Maturity Index, only 24% of Australian businesses have data that's actually ready for AI.

 Your spreadsheets are probably full of duplicates, inconsistent formatting, and missing fields.
 AI can't fix that automatically.
 It needs clean inputs.

-72% of businesses investing in AI fail to see ROI.
-Why?
-They tried to automate messy processes without fixing the underlying data first.
+72% of businesses investing in AI fail to see ROI because they tried to automate messy processes without fixing the underlying data first.

 The other barrier is governance.
 44% of business leaders cite data security as their top concern.
 You need to know where your data lives, who can access it, and how it's protected.